tinacms/rfcs/0004-mdx-support.md

 This is a 2-part proposal

-1. Provide an editor which passes the rendering phase back to the user (inversion of control), this way the user is responsible for node.
-The proof of concept was built using Slate.js
+1. Provide an editor which passes the rendering phase back to the user (inversion of control), this way the user is responsible for each node the editor renders.
 2. Provide a GUI for editing JSX - this is in the form of a customizable form schema that spits out JSX

 ### 1 - The Editor